 Discover the obscure, must-see places to visit in Paris

 Most people visit Paris to see iconic attractions like the Eiffel Tower, Arc De Triomphe or Notre-Dame.
-Visiting these attractions are definitely a must, but Paris isn’t all about the Eiffel Tower.
+Visiting these attractions is definitely a must, but Paris isn’t all about the Eiffel Tower.
 See Paris as you’ve never seen it before – see it through the eyes of a Parisian!
 Here are some of the best places to visit in Paris, as suggested by the people of Paris themselves.

 Musée des Arts Forains